"How Might We help a solo chef have a more convenient delivery service, so he can spend more time with his family?"

 Remote Usability Test

 With these same low-fi wireframes, we also made a Remote Usability Test.
 The user’s reactions were better, as expected.
+But we needed to make small button addition, to improve "User Control and Freedom" according to Nielsen's Heuristics.

 Difficulties: